Drug Allergy Program

 Outpatient Testing

-New patients coming to the PATS outpatient clinic will have penicillin testing done that same day in most cases.
-Patients take a dose of amoxicillin (the most commonly prescribed form of penicillin) at the beginning of the appointment, and our allergy staff observe them for an hour to make sure that there is no reaction.
+New patients coming to the PATS outpatient clinic will have antibiotic testing done that same day in most cases.
+For example, patients with a concern for penicillin allergy will take a dose of amoxicillin (the most commonly prescribed form of penicillin) at the beginning of the appointment, and our allergy staff observe them for an hour to make sure that there is no reaction.
 Rarely, staff may perform a skin test prior to administration of amoxicillin.
 After testing, PATS offers numerous supports, including access to allergy providers if you are concerned about allergic symptoms or have additional questions after the visit.
-Allergic symptoms during or after the challenge are uncommon (5% of children) and very mild.
+Allergic symptoms during or after the challenge are infrequent (5% of children) and generally mild.

 Inpatient Consultations

-Children labeled with penicillin allergy who are admitted to the Hospital Medicine Service will be offered the opportunity for allergy testing through PATS.
-If a patient is not on the preferred antibiotic for their infection because of a penicillin allergy, the patient may be evaluated and tested while the child is in the hospital.
-Testing will be offered Monday through Friday.
-Patients may also be referred for testing as an outpatient if the timing for amoxicillin challenge in the hospital is not ideal.
+Children labeled with penicillin allergy who are admitted to the Hospital Medicine Service may be offered the opportunity for allergy testing or recommended to trial the use of a penicillin during hospitalization if that is the preferred antibiotic for their infection.
+Patients may also be referred to PATS for testing at a later date as an alternative.

 Penicillin Allergy and Health Benefits of Challenging It